LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * We have tonnes of guides on here now, feel free to consult them, if you find a component that smalls funny, or indeed, any other accessibility-related websites
 * You tested an element on one page, it now appears on another, it looks the same, but is is?
 * Take your time, it's not a race, it's a learning exercise
+* There's a bonus problem, not a WCAG issue, but an issue, nonetheless

 ### One final word of warning